Why is a positive mental health culture so important?

-It’s no secret that mental health concerns have been around for a long time.
-Before Covid, the Mental Health Foundation reported that one in every 6 adults has or has had a common mental disorder.
-In addition, pre-covid, mixed anxiety and depression was estimated to cause one-fifth of workdays lost in Britain.
-Certainly, mental health is something that affects many, if not all of us at some point in our lives.
-That being said, mental health is still somewhat of a stigmatised topic within the UK.
+Mental health concerns have been around for a long time, pre-pandemic the Mental Health Foundation reported that one in every 6 adults has or has had a common mental disorder.
+They also suggest that mixed anxiety and depression is the cause of one-fifth of workdays lost in Britain.
+Certainly, mental health challenges are something that affects many, if not all of us at some point in our lives and burnout seems to be emerging as an increasing challenge within many businesses.

 The Mental Health Foundation found that 38% of those interviewed believed revealing a mental health problem at work would harm their career.

-So, how can we create a positive mental health culture?
-First, do we need to break the stigma?
-And what can we do to support our employees?
+So, how can we create a culture of positive mental health?
+How do we reduce the risk of burnout and support our employees better?

 Stakeholder buy-in is key